Estimation of Average Effects in Short $T$ Heterogeneous Panels: Monte Carlo experiments

-Table \ref{tab:T_d1_c13_arx_chi2_tex0} in sub-section \ref{sectmgvsfe} of the online supplement reports bias, root mean squared errors (RMSE) and size for estimation of $\beta _{0}$, under uncorrelated and correlated heterogeneity, with $\rho _{\beta }=0$, and $\rho _{\beta }=0.5$, respectively.
-The fraction of the trimmed estimates, $\pi _{n}$, defined by ( \ref{pin}), tend to be quite large for the case of ultra short $T=k,$ but falls quite rapidly as $T$ is increased.
-For example, for $T=2$ and $n=1,000$ as many as $31.2$ per cent of the individual estimates are trimmed when computing the TMG estimates, but it falls to $3.2$ per cent when $T$ is increased to $T=8$.
-However, recall that the TMG estimator continues to make use of the trimmed estimates, as can be seen from (\ref{thetaTn}), and the TMG estimator shows little bias compared to the untrimmed MG estimator.
-The TMG and MG estimators converge as $T$ is increased and they are almost identical for the panels with $T=8$.
-The results in Table \ref {tab:T_d1_c13_arx_chi2_tex0} clearly show the effectiveness of trimming in dealing with outlying individual estimates.
+Table \ref{tab:T_d1_c12_chi2_tex0} reports bias, root mean squared errors (RMSE) and size for estimation of $E(\beta _{i1})=\beta _{01}$ in the case of DGPs with one regressor, $k^{\prime }=1$.
+The left panel of the table provides results when heterogeneity is uncorrelated (i.e. $\psi _{\beta _{1}}=0$), whilst the right panel of the table gives the results for the case of correlated heterogeneity with $\psi _{\beta _{1}}=0.5$.
+The fraction of the trimmed estimates, $\pi _{n}$, defined by (\ref{pin}), tends to be quite large for the case where $T=k$, but falls quite rapidly as $T$ $-k$ is increased.
+For example, for $T=2$ and $n=1,000$, as many as $27.3$ per cent of the individual estimates are trimmed when computing the TMG estimates, but this fraction falls to $0.6$ per cent when the number of time periods is increased to $T=6$.
+However, recall that the TMG estimator continues to make use of the trimmed estimates, as can be seen from (\ref{betaTn}), and the TMG estimator shows little bias compared to the (untrimmed) MG estimator.
+The TMG and MG estimators converge as $T$ is increased, and they are almost identical for the panels when $T\geq 8$.
+This is in line with the two estimates of $\alpha _{p}$ reported in Table \ref{tab:ap_mc_3} for $ k^{\prime }=1$ and $T=8$.
+Both estimates ($3.11$ and $3.59$) are well in excess of $2$, such that all individual estimates have second-order moments and therefore no trimming is required.